 In measuring performance against the financial targets, actual performance is adjusted to exclude the impact of uncontrollable fluctuations in items such as exchange rates.
 In addition, the Remuneration and Nomination Committee and the board will consider, when determining whether financial targets have been met, whether any specific, significant abnormal items, such as impairments should be adjusted for.

 The Remuneration and Nomination Committee and the board have the discretion to decide on the payment or non-payment of performance bonus awards.

 The company’s long-term incentives consist primarily of share incentive schemes.
 The variable component of Hulamin’s remuneration packages is structured to include long-term incentives for executives and senior management that are in line with the market, aligned to company performance and take into account the accounting cost, as well as prevailing taxation provisions.
-To this end, base pay and annual bonus are complemented by share-based schemes which are based on international best practice in the form of:
+To this end, base pay and annual bonus are complemented by share-based schemes in 2015 which are based on international best practice in the form of a: